Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Methodology

-\begin{example}[Algorithms for $ 7 $ CAVs] Consider the example shown in Fig.~\ref{fig:AllConflicts}.
+\begin{example}[Conflict analysis for $ 7 $ CAVs] Consider the example shown in Fig.~\ref{fig:AllConflicts}.
 CAVs $ 1 $ and $ 2 $ are approaching from the east direction and have two separate destinations.
-Three CAVs are traveling straight from the west with $ 3 $ on one lane and $ 5 $, $ 6 $ on another.
-CAV $ 4 $ is approaching from the south on the middle lane and CAV $ 7 $ is on the right lane.
-Note that CAV $ 7 $ is too far from CAVs $ 1 $ and $ 2 $ to catch up with them at the stopping line. \end{example}
+Two CAVs are traveling straight from the west with $ 3 $ on one lane and $ 4 $ on another.
+CAV $ 5 $ is approaching from the south on the left lane and CAV $ 6,7 $ is on the right lane.
+Note that CAV $ 7 $ is too far from CAVs $ 1 $ and $ 5 $ to catch up with them at the stopping line. \end{example}

-Note that in the virtual platoon, there exists a virtual leading vehicle $ 0 $ traveling with a constant velocity in front of the CAVs that are closest to the intersection.
-Thus, the leading CAVs in the real world maintain a typical platooning behavior.
-Accordingly, CAV $ 0 $ is added to the diverging set of the CAV closest to the intersection on each lane; therefore, in Example~\ref{exp:1}, $ \mathcal{D}_{k} = \{0\}, k = \{1,2,3,4,5,7\} $.
-The remaining conflict sets are shown in Table~\ref{tab:ConflictAnalysis}.
+{ Note that a virtual leading vehicle $ 0 $ is set with a constant velocity $ v_\mathrm{p} $ in front of the CAVs that are closest to the intersection. $ v_\mathrm{p} $ represents pre-defined desired platoon speed in virtual platoon coordination.
+Without the virtual leading vehicle $ 0 $, CAVs which are closest to the intersection will accelerate to $ v_{\max} $ and make it impossible to form a virtual platoon.
+With this pre-defined $ v_\mathrm{p} $ and the spanning tree generated in Section~\ref{Sec:iDFST}, the virtual platoon is controlled the same way as typical vehicle platooning.
+Accordingly, virtual leading vehicle $ 0 $ is added to the diverging set of the CAV closest to the intersection on each lane; therefore, in Example~\ref{exp:1}, $ \mathcal{D}_{k} = \{0\}, k = \{1,2,3,4,5,6\} $.
+The remaining conflict sets are shown in Table~\ref{tab:ConflictAnalysis}. }